siddhartha-kar/tcga-imputation/README.md

 SNPs with alleles that differ from or do not match the alleles in the reference panel are filtered out.
 These are listed in the ``snps-excluded.txt`` file on the server.

 SNPs on the array but not in the reference panel are not used for phasing and imputation but they are not filtered out.
-These SNPs are listed in the ``typed-only.txt`` file on the server.
+These are listed in the ``typed-only.txt`` file on the server.